The Robert Lane Tissue Bank

 type of research is woefully under-funded and we need your help.
 With your support Orchid can expand the Tissue Bank further, invest in new projects and attract the most talented researchers.
 The work we do at the Tissue Bank is so important leading to breakthroughs in understanding which help us to prevent, treat and ultimately cure these cancers.
 Most important of all, we can spare more men and their families from needless suffering”. – Professor Dan Berney MA MB B Chir, FRCPath.

-Based at Charterhouse Square in London, the Orchid Research Tissue Bank aims to address the lack of a bespoke tissue bank for translational research, providing a link between the laboratory and the clinic.
+Based at Charterhouse Square in London, the Robert Lane Tissue Bank aims to address the lack of a bespoke tissue bank for translational research, providing a link between the laboratory and the clinic.
 The aim of our team is to curate a bespoke tissue bank concentrating on the three male cancers.
 In summary, it:

 - holds over 6,500 male-specific cancer tissue samples to facilitate the understanding of prostate, testicular and penile cancers from the potential causes, through diagnosis and treatment as well as considering possible prevention strategies.